SuperDARN/DDWG/reports/202205_ddwg_report.md

 ## Executive Summary
 A file listing for differences betweeen USASK and BAS, USASK and NSSC was generated, please see files attached with this report.
+210 files have been retrieved since November 2021 due to gaps file checking.

 ## General Announcements